Skip to content

 Hybrid cloud combines private and public cloud services.
 It typically uses a private cloud foundation and integrates a mix of public cloud services, such as SaaS and IaaS, for flexible virtual resources and the latest applications.
 You can run sensitive workloads in your private cloud while using the public cloud for scalable, cost-effective infrastructure.

-Software as a Service (SaaS)
+Software as a Service (Saas)

 Platform as a Service (PaaS)

-Platform as a service is a cloud-based platform environment in which you use a web-based platform on which to support the complete lifecycle of building and developing your cloud-based applications, in other words middleware as a service for cloud-based solution development.
-PaaS enables you to develop, deploy, run and manage web applications faster without the complexity of managing the underlying infrastructure.
+Platform as a service is a cloud-based platform environment in which you use a web-based platform on which to support the complete lifecycle of building and developing your cloud-based applications.
+In other words, middleware as a service for cloud-based solution development.
+PaaS enables you to develop, deploy, run, and manage web applications faster without the complexity of managing the underlying infrastructure.

 Infrastructure as a Service (IaaS)